Professional wrestling match types: Cage of Death match

 The Cage of Death match is a type of steel cage match with various weapons littered in the cage, such as electrified cage walls, cacti, tables, light tubes, glass, thumbtacks, baseball bats, barbed wire and numerous other weapons and objects.
 This match always features as the main event of CZW's biggest show, Cage of Death.
 Some of these matches have been done under WarGames style rules with two rings being used.

-Chamber match

-In TNA, a Chamber match starts off between two wrestlers (or up to six) fighting inside a chamber.
-Wrestlers who were not involved in the match surrounded the chamber.
-About five minutes into the match, the outside wrestlers throw weapons into the chamber.
-This match only ends when one wrestler knocks out his opponent.

 Chamber of Extreme match

 In a Chamber of Extreme match, created by Extreme Canadian Championship Wrestling (ECCW), an 8-feet-high steel cage surrounds the ringside area with the top wrapped in barbed wire and "extreme" weapons scattered around the ring and ringside area.
 Disqualifications, count-outs and rope-breaks do not apply.
 The winner is decided by pinfall, submission or being unable to stand up at 10-count.

-Chamber of Horrors match

-The Chamber of Horrors match was an enclosed steel cage match between two teams of four men.
-In the middle of the cage there was a smaller cage with an electric chair connected to a lever.
-The way to win this match is to put the opponent in the chair and switch the lever on (which was attached to the outer cage and six feet off the ground), so as, in kayfabe, the person is electrocuted.
-This match was used in WCW only once, with Abdullah the Butcher being electrocuted accidentally by his teammate Cactus Jack after being placed in the chair at the last second by Rick Steiner.

 Dixieland match

 A Dixieland match (named for TNA President Dixie Carter, who "invented" the match) is a hybrid steel cage/ladder match.
 The wrestlers start the match in the ring enclosed in a steel cage.
 To win the match, a wrestler must first climb out of the cage, then go up the entrance ramp where a championship belt is hung from the ceiling, and finally climb a ladder to retrieve the belt.
 The first match of this type occurred during the Impact Wrestling: Final Resolution taping on December 3, 2013, as Magnus defeated Jeff Hardy to become TNA World Heavyweight Champion.